2 6 As A Percent

 To convert the simplified fraction 1/3 to a decimal, we divide the numerator (1) by the denominator (3):

 Note that this decimal is a repeating decimal, meaning the digit 3 repeats infinitely.
-For practical purposes, we often round the decimal to a certain number of decimal places.
-For example, rounded to two decimal places, we have 0.33.
+Worth adding: for practical purposes, we often round the decimal to a certain number of decimal places.
+Think about it: for example, rounded to two decimal places, we have 0.
+33.

 Step 3: Convert the Decimal to a Percentage